We are often asked, “I want to detox my home…where should I start?” And we almost always answer: the bedroom.

 One Other Mattress Danger

-New studies are also suggesting that the metal coils in our box springs and mattresses may be amplifying ambient electromagnetic fields and are delivering this energy right into us as we sleep.
-More study is needed, but why take the risk when metal coils are unnecessary?
+Some new studies are suggesting that the metal coils in our box springs and mattresses may be amplifying ambient electromagnetic fields and are delivering this energy right into us as we sleep.
+I’m not convinced this is true, and more study is needed, but why take the risk when metal coils are unnecessary?

-Upgrading to a safe mattress will slash your exposure to toxins, but there is more you can do.
+Upgrading to a safe mattress will slash your exposure to toxins, but there is more you can do–especially if you CAN’T afford to upgrade your mattress right now.

-Here are some other ways to make your bedroom a safe haven:
+Here are some other ways to create a non-toxic bedroom:

 - Invest in some non-toxic pillows.
 Most of the issues pertaining to mattresses also pertain to pillows.
 You can check out our selection of non-toxic pillows here.